Luxo736/CallumChalmers29-crispy-disco/README.md

 	========================== 18 passed in 0.03 seconds ===========================
 	```

-9. This confirms the programme is working correctly, if you do not get this screen, delete and redownload the contents of the GitHub repo and try again
+9. This confirms the programme is working correctly, if you do not get this screen, delete and redownload the contents of the GitHub repo, check all your package versions and try again
 10. Once this is complete, in the ```ePygenetics.py``` script add the last line ```main()``` back in and save the file to run the programme properly